-Calypso is a volunteer cubesat project to develop a new “green” propulsion system for nanosatellites on deep space missions.
+Calypso is a volunteer cubesat project sponsored by ARES Institute, Inc. and Phoenix Launch Systems to study visible light communications from space.
 Calypso is based on a 1U cubesat bus that we currently have in possession from Pumpkin, Inc. To this, we are adding an additional 2U that comprises the experimental payload.
 We welcome support on Patreon below and invite everyone to become involved by following the “Get Involved” above:

 The primary objective for the Calypso Cubesat is to collect atmospheric data to allow the use of deep learning on optical communication systems.
 Free space optical communication techniques have been the subject of numerous investigations in recent years, with multiple missions expected to fly in the near future.
 Existing methods require high pointing accuracies, dramatically driving up overall system cost.
 Recent developments in LED-based visible light communication (VLC) and past in-orbit experiments have convinced us that the technology has reached a critical level of maturity.
 On these premises designed a new optical communication system utilizing a VLC downlink and a high throughput, omnidirectional photovoltaic cell receiver system.